What is a Pragmatic Clinical Trial

 Healthcare in the United States is increasingly complex and expensive, and there is a great need for more evidence to inform decisions that lead to improved, efficient, and affordable care (Alper and Grossmann 2015).
 Care providers, researchers, administrators, payers, regulators, and the public agree that the provision of medical care should be informed by high-quality scientific evidence regarding the risks and benefits of treatments.
 Yet, this high-quality evidence—generated by conducting randomized controlled trials (RCTs) and disseminated through clinical practice guidelines—is severely lacking across a multitude of specialties (Tricoci et al. 2009; Roos et al. 2011; Wright et al. 2011; Koh et al. 2013; Feuerstein et al. 2014; Neuman et al. 2014).
 In the absence of this evidence, clinicians must make educated guesses to determine treatment based on personal judgment and knowledge of the patient, rather than on the consensus of a group of clinical experts (Tricoci et al. 2009).
 Clinicians and patients simply do not have enough evidence to effectively inform clinical decisions.
 For example, in the field of cardiology, which arguably has one of the most robust evidence bases among specialties, the majority of treatment recommendations are founded upon lower-quality trials, observational studies, or expert opinion (Tricoci et al. 2009).

-For much of modern medical history, many have believed that clinical research should be kept apart from routine patient care.
-As a result, we now have a system in which research data are collected using stand-alone systems.
+For much of modern medical history, clinical research has been kept separate from the delivery of routine patient care, resulting in an environment in which research data are collected using standalone systems.
 These systems are designed to ensure that the information gathered during research activities is valid and complete.
 However, having separate systems for research and care comes at a significant cost.
 There is growing concern that the results obtained from clinical research may not apply to “real-world” situations (Ioannidis 2005), because the research is often done under artificial conditions with volunteers who may not reflect the patients who actually live with a given disease or condition.
-What’s more, this “standalone” system requires enormous amounts of money and effort to sustain.
+Further, standalone systems require enormous amounts of money and effort to sustain.

-To counter these problems, many are now advocating a move to a learning health system in which tools such as computing power, connectivity, team-based care, and systems engineering techniques will produce a culture of continuous learning at lower cost (Institute of Medicine 2013).
-Ideally, clinical trials would be embedded within a system of healthcare where evidence is rapidly and continually fed back into clinical care, and clinical care itself would inform the further development of medical evidence.
+Many are now advocating a move to a learning health system in which tools such as computing power, connectivity, team-based care, and systems engineering techniques will produce a culture of continuous learning at lower cost (Institute of Medicine 2013).
+Ideally, clinical trials would be embedded within a system of healthcare delivery where evidence is rapidly and continually fed back into clinical care, and clinical care itself would inform the further development of medical evidence (Embi 2019; Simon 2020).
 At the same time, the widespread use of electronic health records and advances in information technology and informatics are creating opportunities to combine very large, complex sets of data (“big data”) in ways that until now were almost unimaginable.
 As systems for managing data continue to improve within US health systems, the availability of electronic data is likewise improving rapidly.

 Alexander KP, Kong DF, Starr AZ, et al. 2013.
 Portfolio of clinical research in adult cardiovascular disease as reflected in ClinicalTrials.gov.
 J Am Heart Assoc.
 2:e000009. doi:10.1161/JAHA.113.000009.
 PMID: 24072529.